 Team Pied Piper

-Our team of trained and licensed teachers and administrative staff are dedicated to helping families design the class experience that meets their needs and exceeds their expectations.
+Our team of trained and accredited teachers and administrative staff are dedicated to helping families design the class experience that meets their needs and exceeds their expectations.
 We are focused on filling familes' lives with music and have a vision for a vibrant early childhood.

 Every member of our studio is a member of our Pied Piper family, and your well-being matters to us.
 We are committed to creating moments and memories that make a difference now and all life long.